ADR-065: Contract surface — admission rules and payload pattern

 D5.
 Bridge tools live at apps/*, not in context code

-When a future capability needs one context to invoke another (e.g. an Ops Agent → World Agent delegation tool), the bridge implementation lives in a framework deliverable — apps/workers/tools/ for raw LLM tool callables or a new apps/mcp-<bridge>/ for an MCP server.
-The bridge imports <callee>.contracts.protocols.* (framework-to-context, allowed under validator rule 7) and is composed into the caller agent’s tool list at workers startup.
+When a future capability needs one context to invoke another (e.g. an agent-to-agent delegation tool — the pattern the retired Ops Agent’s ask_world_agent would have used, per ADR-101; with a single agent there is no alpha consumer, but the mechanism stands for a future multi-agent topology), the bridge implementation lives in a framework deliverable — apps/workers/tools/ for raw LLM tool callables or a new apps/mcp-<bridge>/ for an MCP server.
+The bridge imports <callee>.contracts.protocols.* (framework-to-context, allowed under the validator’s app-context-surface rule) and is composed into the caller agent’s tool list at workers startup.
 The caller context sees opaque tool callables; it never imports anything from another context.

 D6.
 Bilateral contract tests in tests/contracts/

-Inter-context contracts are pinned by tests under tests/contracts/, which are exempt from the inter-context import rule (validator rule 6) so they may import both producer and consumer models.
+Inter-context contracts are pinned by tests under tests/contracts/, which are exempt from the inter-context import rule (the validator’s tests-contracts-exempt rule) so they may import both producer and consumer models.
 Each inter-context event is covered by:

 - a round-trip test verifying the consumer’s local model parses the producer’s